jadecobra/gym/python_tdd/docs/03_TYPE_ERROR.md

     self.assertIsNone(functions.function_b("a", "b"))
     ```
     the terminal updates to show
-    ```shell
+    ```python
-    E       AttributeError: module 'functions' has no attribute 'function_b'
+    AttributeError: module 'functions' has no attribute 'function_b'
     ```
     update `functions.py`
     ```python
     function_b = None
     ```
     the terminal updates to show
-    ```shell
+    ```python
-    E       TypeError: 'NoneType' object is not callable
+    TypeError: 'NoneType' object is not callable
     ```
     change `function_b` to a function, update `function.py`
     ```python